-He is frequently asked to speak at national conferences and has worked with teachers all over the U.K, Canada, Spain and UAE.
+He is frequently asked to speak at national conferences and has worked with teachers all over the U.K. and in Canada, Spain, Switzerland and the United Arab Emirates.
 He is regularly asked to reflect on educational developments in various publications about education policy and through his website, supports teachers worldwide.
 He is a PGCE tutor and visiting tutor at the University of Buckingham and when not completing action research on and offline, he is either teaching, reading, writing or tweeting!

-Ross aims to begin his PhD in September 2018 at Cambridge University and is researching how social media influences education policy.
+Ross is commencing his doctorate (EdD) in September 2018 at Cambridge University and is researching how social media influences education policy.
 He has won awards for teaching, as an education author and for blogging.
 In January 2016, he was listed in The Times 500 as one of the most influential people in Britain.

 McGill qualified as a teacher with a BAEd in Design Technology with Secondary Education (QTS) from Goldsmiths College, University of Arts London (93-97).
 He gained a masters degree in Design Studies from Central St. Martins College, University of Arts London (2006).
 He currently supports the charity work of Education Support UK and is a former SSAT Design Technology Lead Practitioner.
 Read more about McGill’s education awards and an up-close-and-personal interview by Schools Week.